310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
-Hmm… Well, if that’s how you feel, then okay.
+Hmm… Weeell, if that’s how you feel, then okay.

 Anyways, I was just cleaning the motorbike chains, so I’d like to ask you to remove the rust from the motorbike.
 If there isn’t that much rust, then you could spray the corrosion inhibitor on it instead.
 {% endbubble %}